How Weather Patterns Affect Soybean Planting

 • Suitable soil temperature: 77°F

-To be clear, planting earlier is beneficial only if conditions are optimal.
+To be clear, planting earlier is beneficial only if conditions are suitable.
 Beware of puddling, poor drainage, or saturated soil.
 These conditions can increase the risk of injury from sudden death syndrome.

 Tape measure in soil